UKPLab/acl2020-empowering-active-learning/README.md

 ```
 -->

-> **Abstract:** We propose two novel manipulation strategies for increasing and decreasing the difficulty of C-tests automatically.
-This is a crucial step towards generating learner-adaptive exercises for self-directed language learning and preparing language assessment tests.
-To reach the desired difficulty level, we manipulate the size and the distribution of gaps based on absolute and relative gap difficulty predictions.
-We evaluate our approach in corpus-based experiments and in a user study with 60 participants.
-We find that both strategies are able to generate C-tests with the desired difficulty level.
+> **Abstract:** Existing approaches to active learning maximize the system performance by sampling unlabeled instances for annotation that yield the most efficient training.
+However, when active learning is integrated with an end-user application, this can lead to frustration for participating users, as they spend time labeling instances that they would not otherwise be interested in reading.
+In this paper, we propose a new active learning approach that jointly optimizes the seemingly counteracting objectives of the active learning system (training efficiently) and the user (receiving useful instances).
+We study our approach in an educational application, which particularly benefits from this technique as the system needs to rapidly learn to predict the appropriateness of an exercise to a particular user, while the users should receive only exercises that match their skills.
+We evaluate multiple learning strategies and user types with data from real users and find that our joint approach better satisfies both objectives when alternative methods lead to many unsuitable exercises for end users.

 * **Contact person:** Ji-Ung Lee, lee@ukp.informatik.tu-darmstadt.de
     * UKP Lab: http://www.ukp.tu-darmstadt.de/